A Moral of Fates and Folly

 A drinker mused with ruby lips—

-On Burgundy’s Excellence he sips.
+On Burgundy’s Excellence sips.

 The Politician, well adored,

-Had A Dog his speeches stored.
+Had A Dog whose speeches stored.

 Faithful, true, yet fate unkind,